OpenRCT2/OpenRCT2/distribution/scripting.md

 This sequence of steps ensures that every player client executes the game action exactly in the same way on the exact same game tick (synchronized execution).
 Furthermore, it allows the server to validate that the action is allowed and does not fail due to permission or another player executing a conflicting action just before it.
 This is why there is a noticeable delay when constructing in multiplayer games, as the client has to wait for the server to acknowledge the action and reply with the tick number to execute it on.

 Plugins can also use game actions to alter the game in the same way players can.
-Game actions are the **recommended approach** to mutating game state, as it automatically ensures multiplayer-safety and various sanity checks for money, clearance checks, and others.
+Game actions are the **recommended approach** for mutating game state, as it automatically ensures multiplayer-safety and various sanity checks for money, clearance checks, and others.

 Besides built-in game actions, remote scripts can also register their own game actions (“custom game actions”) with query and execute functions written in JavaScript.
 These custom actions allow custom game state mutations to be executed in sync for all players on the server.
 Beware that the plugin will also be responsible for proper permission checks, as custom game actions have no permission checks by default.